alloydwhitlock/README/manager-readme.md

 I try to be as open with my schedule as possible, leaving flexible time to have impromptu conversations in Slack or Zoom.
 Without a hallway or break room to hang out in at times, that natural "gap" in the day needs to happen somewhere.
 You do not need to ask me if you can schedule a meeting directly; simply schedule it and I'll accept if I can attend.

 ### Focus Time (Deep Work)
 My calendar will have blocks of time booked each week for "focus time".
-This is the time that I use to focus on accomplishing a work task, such as writing this README.md or learning a skill like writing Clojure.
+This is the time that I use to focus on accomplishing a work task, such as writing this README.md or learning a skill like whatever programming languages we use.
 I'm a firm believer in using focus time to accomplish work, even if it's not 100% focused on deep work.

 If you are not familiar with using focus time (or deep work), there is a great introduction blog post by Doist that provides  an overview: [https://blog.doist.com/deep-work/](https://blog.doist.com/deep-work/)